raunakhajela/mirage/README.md

 # Mirage ![](https://img.shields.io/badge/Version-0.1.0b1-orange.svg?longCache=true&style=popout-square) ![](https://img.shields.io/badge/Production%20Status-Stable%2FBeta-green.svg?longCache=true&style=popout-square) ![](https://img.shields.io/badge/Platform-Cross%20Platform-blue.svg?longCache=true&style=popout-square)
+> Damm easy To do manager web app for personal use only

-Mirage is a simple application to manage your tasks.
+**_Mirage_** is an slimline and damm easy web application to manage all your To Dos.
+I works on [Firebase](https://firebase.google.com) Database.

+Since its a web app, you can use it on any device (in mobile phone) that has browser.

 # Features
 1. No need of backend server.
 Firebase Credentials are sufficent